brennanbutler01/cs6750-hci/week-5/mackenzie-ch2.md

 4. Social Band - days/weeks/months. workplace habits, groupware usage, social networking, online dating, user style and preferences.
 5. Historical band - years - thousands of years.
-6. Evolutionary band - 10000s to millions of years.
+6. Evolutionary band—10000s to millions of years.

-Most common dependent variable in experimental research is time, time it takes to do a task.
+The most common dependent variable in experimental research is time, time it takes to do a task.

 HCI Research is high level and low level.
-At the low level, it is quantitative.At the high level (social), it is qualitative.
+At the low level, it is quantitative.
+At the high level (social), it is qualitative.
 At the social level, researchers use interviews, observation, case studies, etc.

 ## Human Factors

 Processor model (i/o) vs human factor model (human as a machine).

-In human factor model, human monitors state of computer through sensors and displays and controls the state of computer through responders and controls.
+In the human factor model,
+human monitors the state of computer through sensors and displays and controls the state of computer through responders and controls.
 ![human factor model](human-factor-view.png)

 ## Sensors

-The 5 human senses.
+The five human senses.

 ### Vision (Sight)